MariSayo/MariSayo/README.md

 - A movie rating platform focused on community-driven reviews and AI-powered recommendations.
 - A Jeff Goldblum API.

 I recently participated in an AI hackathon where I explored using AI tools to accelerate development.
-Beyond coding, I'm interested in indie gaming, pestering Chatgpt for fun cooking recipes to make with left over food and watching disaster movies..
-Feel free to check out my repositories and connect with me!</h4>

 **<h3 align="left">Rapid Fire</h3>**